DCS-210/project-lizakemuntopatrick/proposal/proposal.md

 ```

 ![](proposal_files/figure-gfm/likes-on-ads-1.png)<!-- -->

+From this figure, we see that most ads get less than 2,000 likes, while
+outlier ads get up to 6,000 likes.
+It appears that ads may be getting
+fewer likes in recent years, possibly due to Youtube’s lack of
+engagement (as other platforms have gotten more popular).

 To analyze ad popularity by brand, we will create a figure of ad
 popularity over time, faceted by the 10 brands in our data set.
 The